Yury-Suslonov/rsschool-cv/cv.md

 ```
 6.  dont have work experience yet.
 7. Had enhanced study of physics and mathematics in school, now studying at the 2nd year at the university.
 8. Didn't pass any exams to check my level of english.
 Approximately it is B2-C1.
+Can communicate freely.